mneuronico/multi-agent-system-library/README.md

 Note how you can filter messages by role in the callback methods, so you can perform different actions depending on which component has just been executed.

+Both methods must include in their definition the `messages` and `manager` arguments in that order, as they will always be provided when these methods are called by the manager.
+They can both optionally include the `on_update_params` and `on_complete_params` respectively, although they must be provided as arguments to the `manager.run()` function if they are defined in the callback methods.

 #### Best Practices

 1. **Use Blocking for Simplicity**: Use blocking mode for simple workflows where immediate results are required.
 2. **Enable Real-Time Feedback with `on_update`**: Use `on_update` for tasks that require progress tracking or real-time updates.
 3. **Handle Completion with `on_complete`**: Always implement an `on_complete` callback for non-blocking tasks to ensure final results are processed.

 ### Showing History